cat1100011/ObsidianVault/Species/Random species based off of objects/Coffeesona/Coffeesona.md

 * Pourover
     Steamy, they like to calm.
 * Instant Coffee
     These are bitter and brush, but they also can help you on late nights or early mornings.
-Power through, sleepy one

 Need more machinery.

 # Form
-Coffeesonas
+Coffeesonas are made of a blob of coffee, and release the aroma of the coffee they are.
+They don't have defined features unless if it's colder, so they are a little bit like slimes.
+They tend to want to either be iced or hot, inbetween isn't much.

-(continue later)
+It took me like 2 weeks to write this, holy shit.
+I finished writing during finals, so yippee!
+I don't think I'll continue this saga unless if you really want me to, other drink categories will be accepted.